 Understandably, cases like that of Creed Pettit give hope to millions of people suffering from vision-limiting eye conditions.
 To get a clearer idea of the true potential of this treatment, let’s try to understand what gene therapy actually is and how it works.

-What is gene therapy?
+What is Gene Therapy?

-Gene therapy is a term that describes new medical techniques that attempt to use genes to treat or prevent disease.
+The term “Gene Therapy” refers to new medical techniques that attempt to use genes to either treat or prevent disease.

 Gene therapy for Age-Related Macular Degeneration (AMD)

-In a report by the BBC, one of the doctors at the hospital said, “A genetic treatment administered early on to preserve vision in patients who would otherwise lose their sight would be a tremendous breakthrough in ophthalmology and certainly something I hope to see in the near future.”
+As reported by the BBC, one of the doctors at the hospital said, “A genetic treatment administered early on to preserve vision in patients who would otherwise lose their sight would be a tremendous breakthrough in ophthalmology and certainly something I hope to see in the near future.”

 All participants in the trial were diagnosed with dry AMD – the most common form of the condition.
 Dry AMD is when the decline in vision is gradual and can occur over many years.
 As it progresses, dry AMD can develop into wet AMD, in which there is the risk of severe vision loss.